Canada's 2030 climate goals challenging to achieve, says budgetary watchdog

-CALGARY, Alberta, June 23 (Reuters) - Canada faces a challenge hitting its 2030 target to cut carbon emissions 40-45% below 2005 levels because of the speed and scale of changes needed to decarbonize the economy, the country's independent budgetary watchdog said on Wednesday.
+CALGARY, Alberta (Reuters) - Canada faces a challenge hitting its 2030 target to cut carbon emissions 40-45% below 2005 levels because of the speed and scale of changes needed to decarbonize the economy, the country’s independent budgetary watchdog said on Wednesday.

 Prime Minister Justin Trudeau announced a tougher emissions target of 40-45% in April but no details of how the government plans to meet that goal.
 Before the beefed-up target was unveiled, Canada had announced policies to achieve emissions cuts of 36% by 2030.